-The Investment Regulations apply separately to each Group within the ESPS by reference to the investments of the Group Trustees in the Employers participating in their Group and their associated companies, and provide that such employer-related investments must not exceed 5% of the market value of the Group's assets.
+The Investment Regulations apply separately to each Group within the ESPS by reference to the investments of the Group Trustees in the Employers participating in their Group and their associated companies and provide that such employer-related investments must not exceed 5% of the market value of the Group's assets.

 Details of any employer-related investments are provided in the Annual Report and Financial Statements of each Group.
 These show that employer-related investments were either minimal or zero.
-In no Groups, did the proportion of the Group assets invested in employer-related investments exceed 5% of the market value of the relevant Group assets as at 31 March 2021 or at 31 March 2020.
+In no Groups did the proportion of the Group assets invested in employer-related investments exceed 5% of the market value of the relevant Group assets as at 31 March 2022 or at 31 March 2021.
+Therefore in turn this means that the proportion of the Scheme assets invested in employer-related investments did not exceed 5% of the market value of the Scheme's assets over these periods.

 Pension legislation requires that Employer contributions are paid on a timely basis and any late contributions are treated as employer-related investments until they are paid.
-During the year 2 Groups had instances of late payments of contributions totalling £1.03 million of which £1 million was outstanding at year end (0.002% of Scheme assets at year end).
+During the year 6 Groups (2021:2) had instances of late payments of contributions totalling £0.660 million (2021: £1.311 million) of which £nil (2021: £1 million) was outstanding at year end.